Skip to main content

 What does a website for a veterinary practice cost?

-Starter from 599 EUR net one-off plus maintenance from 59 EUR net per month for a website with team and service pages (small animal/equine/exotics etc.), an emergency information block, a pet-owner guide area and a blog.
-Optional add-ons (separate order): Contact form with automatic acknowledgement, embedding of an appointment booking widget (Vetspire, VetZ, InishRx and similar) via iFrame or button link, an emergency/practice calendar snippet and a link module to the pet-owner login of your practice management software.
+Starter from 599 EUR net one-off plus maintenance from 59 EUR net per month for a compact website with a homepage and up to four subpages.
+Optional extensions such as forms, additional content areas, blog, multilingual support, external widgets or small custom features are planned and quoted separately.
 We do not build a custom pet-owner area with treatment history, a prescription ordering system or a food/medication shop.
-Such features belong in your practice management software (animana, Vetera, GeDaVet) or in certified mail-order pharmacies.
-Details in the 30-minute initial consultation.
+Such features belong in your practice management software or in certified mail-order pharmacies.
+The full scope is described on the Web Development services page; details are clarified in the 30-minute initial consultation.

 More relevant industries